GoLani11/GoLani.SPTModTranslator/README_EN.md

 **Q. How do I find untranslated texts?**
 - In the F12 settings, check "Extract untranslated strings."
 As you explore the game, untranslated texts will be automatically collected.
 When done, check the `untranslations` folder.

+**Q. How do I translate text with dynamic values like resolution or screen size?**
+- As of v1.1.0, the plugin can handle strings with dynamic values (e.g., "Maximum Width (1920p)").
+In your translation file, add entries like `"Maximum Width ({RESOLUTION}p)": "Maximum Width ({RESOLUTION}p)"`.
+The actual resolution value will be automatically substituted.

 **Q. Can I support multiple languages at once?**
 - Yes!
 Add translation files to `translations/ko/`, `translations/ja/`, `translations/en/`, etc. You can switch languages in the F12 menu.